kerski/pbi-dataops-template/README.md

 ![Example of pushing changes to Azure DevOps repository](./images/part5-push-origin.PNG)

 13. Navigate back to Azure DevOps and you should see the pipeline in progress.
-This is typically donated by the a blue clock icon.
+This is typically denoted by the a blue clock icon.
 Press the pipeline link (outlined in orange in the image below).

 ![Example of Pipeline in Azure Devops](./images/part5-see-pipeline.PNG)